Skip to Main Content

 As the minutes droned on, listening to procedures and curriculum standards, a noise pierced the room and captured algebra II teacher Nicole Ayers’ attention.
 She exited the meeting room and answered...

 Numbers never lie.
 There is a divide in performance.
-Schools struggle with making sure each student is prepared to pass their exams, but its not enough.
+Schools struggle with making sure each student is prepared to pass their exams, but it's not enough.
 Something must be done to close the separation between haves and have nots in education.

 The great divide